Seventh Day Slumber: History

 On 9 October, SDS released an EP, Redline, which featured a cover of Temple of the Dog's "Hunger Strike" with Disciple vocalist Kevin Young guesting; they then co-headlined with Fireflight for the Small Town America Tour with guests Shonlock and Scarlet White.
 In 2015, Joseph's oldest son Blaise joined the band as their drummer.
 On July 28, 2017, Found, the tenth studio album by the band, was released.

 After a period of touring, Joseph Rojas announced in a broadcast on October 30, 2018, the release of Closer to Chaos on May 31, 2019, and its guesting songwriters, including Josiah Prince of Disciple and Kellen McGregor of Memphis May Fire.
-In August 7, 2020, SDS dropped a worship EP, Unseen - The Lion, which was followed by a companion, Unseen - The Lamb, on September 24, 2020, and both were combined into a single album on January 15, 2021, with two bonus tracks.
+On August 7, 2020, SDS dropped a worship EP, Unseen - The Lion, which was followed by a companion, Unseen - The Lamb, on September 24, 2020, and both were combined into a single album on January 15, 2021, with two bonus tracks.
 Successively on June 1, the first single for their thirteenth recording, Death By Admiration, "What I've Become" was dropped; the album was released on January 28, 2022.
 A music video for the title track, which featured Tyler Smith of The Word Alive as guest vocalist and co-songwriter, was released on March 4, 2022.

 On February 10, 2023, SDS released a single, "Surviving the Wasteland".
 After a second single—"A Bullet Meant for Me"—released on July 7, 2023, SDS announced the September 22nd release of their single Feasting on Vultures, which featured Kellin Quinn.
-The album, Fractured Paradise, was released on March 15th, 2024.
+The album, Fractured Paradise, was released on March 15, 2024.
 In May 2025 a deluxe edition of the album was released, consisting of five bonus tracks, with one featuring Brook Reeves of Impending Doom and another guesting Paul McCoy of 12 Stones.